 It is not safe to take Duphalac every day.
 It should be taken as long as constipation subsides or till the timeframe given by the doctor, but no longer.

-Duphalac is excellent for constipation as the main ingredient is lactulose that is a laxative.
+Duphalac is excellent for constipation as the main ingredient is lactulose which is a laxative.
 But it should be taken in moderation.

 Duphalac does cause gas and bloating as a side-effect, so it should be avoided by those that have IBS.